ScaledInference/Amp-Android-SDK/README.md

 ``` Manifest
 <application android:name="com.yourapp.MyApplication"/>
 ```
 These lines initialize the amp and session instances that represent a single session in the Amp project corresponding to the `projectKey` that will be given to you.
-In the above example, we make the assumption that an user session is from when the app is created.
-How you define an user session is completely up to you.
-It may be that you define it by the time they enter the application to 30 minutes.
+How to define a user session is completely up to you.
+The default behavior is to end the session after inactivity period (the app in background state and no events were fired) becomes more than `sessionTTL`, or time interval since session creation is more than `sessionLifetime`.

 ### Observe
 ``` Java